Search

 species :

-Distribution: C- & E-Spain; Italy; Sicily; Croatia; ?Montenegro; Serbia; Kosovo; Albania; Romania; Bulgaria; Greece; Morocco; Libya; Northern Caucasus; Georgia [Caucasus]; Armenia; Azerbaijan; Turkey (E-Anatolia, Inner Anatolia, N-Anatolia, NE-Anatolia, SE-Anatolia, SE-Anatolia: Mesopotamian Anatolia); Iraq (NE-Iraq); Iran (EC-Iran, Iranian Aserbaijan, W-Iran); Lebanon (Antilebanon, C-Lebanon); Syria (Jbel Druze); Israel (N-Israel); Pakistan (Chitral)
+Distribution: C- & E-Spain; Italy; Sicily; Croatia; ?Montenegro; Serbia; Kosovo; Albania; Romania; Bulgaria; Greece (mountains of mainland, Limnos, Lefkada); Morocco; Libya; Northern Caucasus; Georgia [Caucasus]; Armenia; Azerbaijan; Turkey (E-Anatolia, Inner Anatolia, N-Anatolia, NE-Anatolia, SE-Anatolia, SE-Anatolia: Mesopotamian Anatolia); Iraq (NE-Iraq); Iran (EC-Iran, Iranian Aserbaijan, W-Iran); Lebanon (Antilebanon, C-Lebanon); Syria (Jbel Druze); Israel (N-Israel); Pakistan (Chitral)

 12 SPA 13 ALB BUL CRO GRC ITA KOS ROM SIC SRB 20 LBY MOR 33 ARM AZE GEO NCS 34 IRN IRQ ISR LEB SYR TUR 40 PAK